 Marie-Josèphe Angélique is the name of a black slave in New France (Montreal, Canada, 1734), who was tortured, hanged and burned down to ashes.
 She was found guilty of setting a fire, burning down much of what is now known as Old Montreal.
 There is no consensus regarding her innocence neither about the motivations behind the fire.
-The conflicting interpretations of Marie-Angélique’s case seem to rather reflect our internalized notions on class, gender and race, than a factual analysis of the crime.
+The conflicting interpretations of Marie-Angélique’s case seem to rather reflect internalized notions on class, gender and race.

 My video piece uses the case of the hanging of Marie-Angélique as an investigation of postcolonial politics of memory, examining the dynamics of the black experience as a hybrid negotiation between displaced collective memory and racialised political history.
 I’m seeking for emergent metaphors of identity, gender and race to emerge by re-formulating the archive as a site of active engagement.